0010aor/FlashNotes/CONTRIBUTING.md

 ## Code Style

 *   Please ensure your code is formatted correctly before committing.
 *   Backend (Python): Follow PEP 8 guidelines.
-We use linters/formatters like Black and Ruff (mention specific tools if configured).
+We use Ruff, configured in `backend/pyproject.toml`.
 *   Frontend (TypeScript/React): We use [Biome](https://biomejs.dev/) for linting and formatting.
 Please ensure your code adheres to the configuration in `frontend/biome.json`.
 Key aspects include:
     *   2-space indentation.
     *   100-character line width.